Barrack Street: History

 Barrack Street existed as a named road as early as 1833.
 It was named for the military barracks that existed along the alignment, at the corner of St Georges Terrace, in 1829.
 Construction of the barracks began on 13 August 1829, the day after Governor Stirling declared the foundation of the town of Perth.
 Soon afterwards, the soldiers' quarters were established, along an alignment that formed the street.

 The section between Murray Street and Wellington Street saw a minor urban renewal with Barrack Plaza officially opening on 12 July 2006.

 Traffic direction

 Barrack Street began as a two-way street.
+On 4 March 1973 it became a one way street in a northerly direction in a pairing arrangement with William Street between The Esplanade and Brisbane Street when the Wellington Street bus station opened.

 In 2010, the section between Riverside Drive and The Esplanade returned to two-way traffic.
 Further conversion occurred in 2011; the section between The Esplanade and St Georges Terrace was changed back to two-way traffic, and on 29 November 2015 the section between St Georges Terrace and Wellington Street was converted.